Poland in World War 2: Stories Behind Famous Movies

 Brave And Desperate

 Warsaw is the city of two uprisings which have deeply marked the identity of Poles and Jews, and played a critical role in shaping historical consciousness.
 Moving statues mark the Ghetto Uprising of 1943, and the Warsaw Uprising of one year later, regarded as the biggest resistance operation in German Nazi-occupied Europe.
 As an attempt to achieve its goals, the uprising was a failure, but it was also a remarkable success in showing the courage of the Polish nation.
 Every year at 5 p.m.
-(W-hour) on August 1st, sirens go off in the Polish capital, and traffic stops throughout the city for a minute’s remembrance, in order to pay tribute to the Heroes of Warsaw.
+(W-Hour) on August 1st, sirens go off in the Polish capital, and traffic stops throughout the city for a minute’s remembrance, to pay tribute to the heroes of Warsaw.

 Time at leisure.